sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 Here is the detailed procedure:

 1. Run inference on other datasets for the selected models and generate the QC report from prediction masks.
-2. Select ~20 interesting images per datasets (in QC).
+2. Select ~20 interesting images per dataset (using the QC report).
 3. Correct the inference on the selected subject if needed.
 4. Add the inferred segmentations to each dataset (under derivatives/labels_contrast_agnostic).
 5. Add inferred segmentations to the training set (keep the same testing spine generic subjects) & retrain a model.